python-microservices/pyms/docs/command_line.md

 # Commnand line

-PyMS has some command to make easy your developments:
+PyMS comes with some commands to make your developments easier:

 ```bash
 pyms -h
 ```
-Show you a list of options and help instructions to use this command like:
+Lists the options and help instructions to use this command:

 ```bash
 usage: main.py [-h] [-v VERBOSE]